freenas/freenas-docs/userguide/virtualmachines.rst

 *Name*, *State*, and :guilabel:`Autostart` are displayed on the :menuselection:`Virtual Machines` page.
-Click |ui-chevron-right| to view additonal options for controlling and modifying VMs:
+Click |ui-chevron-right| to view additional options for controlling and modifying VMs:

 * :guilabel:`Start` boots a VM.
 VMs can also be started by clicking the